nuprl/MultiPL-E/docs/tutorial.md

 In this tutorial, we will run a small experiment to evaluate the performance of [InCoder] on Rust with a small subset of the MBPP benchmarks.
-We will only fetch 20 completions per problem, so that you can run it quickly it quickly on a single machine.
+We will only fetch 20 completions per problem, so that you can run it quickly on a single machine.
 You can also run on the full suite of benchmarks or substitute your own benchmark programs.
 Later, we'll show you how to add support for other languages and evaluate other models.